freqtrade/freqtrade/docs/freqai.md

 ### Controlling the model learning process

 Depending on what AI model to be used, these parameter names could be different.
-For example, the accepted parameters for the `Catboost` models are `data_split_parameters`, `n_estimators` and etc. For the model like SVM regression model, the accepted parameters are different.
+For example, the accepted parameters for the `Catboost` models are `n_estimators`, `task_type` and others.
+For the model like SVM regression model, the accepted parameters are different.

 Here we explan the parameters of `model_training_parameters` for `Catboost`: